openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/classification/multi_class_classification.rst

 .. _mcl_cls_supervised_pipeline:

-- ``Augmentations``: Besides basic augmentations like random flip and random rotate, we use `Augmix <https://arxiv.org/abs/1912.02781>`_.
-This advanced type of augmentations helps to significantly expand the training distribution.

-- ``Optimizer``: `Sharpness Aware Minimization (SAM) <https://arxiv.org/abs/2209.06585>`_.
-Wrapper upon the `SGD <https://en.wikipedia.org/wiki/Stochastic_gradient_descent>`_ optimizer that helps to achieve better generalization minimizing simultaneously loss value and loss sharpness.

-- ``Learning rate schedule``: `Cosine Annealing <https://arxiv.org/abs/1608.03983v5>`_.
+- ``Learning rate schedule``: `ReduceLROnPlateau <https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html>`_.
 It is a common learning rate scheduler that tends to work well on average for this task on a variety of different datasets.

 - ``Loss function``: We use standard `Cross Entropy Loss <https://en.wikipedia.org/wiki/Cross_entropy>`_  to train a model.
 However, for the class-incremental scenario we use `Influence-Balanced Loss <https://arxiv.org/abs/2110.02444>`_.
 IB loss is a solution for the class imbalance, which avoids overfitting to the majority classes re-weighting the influential samples.

 - ``Additional training techniques``
-    - `No Bias Decay (NBD) <https://arxiv.org/abs/1812.01187>`_: To add adaptability to the training pipeline and prevent overfitting.
     - ``Early stopping``: To add adaptability to the training pipeline and prevent overfitting.
-    - `Balanced Sampler <https://github.dev/openvinotoolkit/training_extensions/blob/develop/src/otx/mpa/modules/datasets/samplers/balanced_sampler.py#L11>`_: To create an efficient batch that consists of balanced samples over classes, reducing the iteration size as well.
+    - `Balanced Sampler <https://github.dev/openvinotoolkit/training_extensions/blob/develop/src/otx/algo/samplers/balanced_sampler.py#L11>`_: To create an efficient batch that consists of balanced samples over classes, reducing the iteration size as well.

 **************
 Dataset Format